edwinksl/edwinksl.github.io/content/blog/set-up-website.md

         sudo apt update
         sudo apt install virtualenv

-2. Create and activate a virtualenv in the Git repository, or repo for short, for the website.
+2. Create and activate a virtualenv in the Git repo for the website.
 My Git repo is located at `~/git/edwinksl.github.io/`, so the commands are:

         cd ~/git/edwinksl.github.io/
         virtualenv venv -p python3.6  # create a virtualenv for Python 3.6